teuben/teunix/docs/astronomy-on-ubuntu.md

 3. .zip (unzip)
 4. .fz  (funpack,fpack)
 4. .lz4 (unlz4)

-## A Whole New World

-You can replace all major components of your desktop environment with others, and get a very new look and feeling.
-Many online articles describe them.
-Here's just one of those.
-We leave is as an excersize for the reader to fill in the gaps

-1. launcher/search tool:   Albert  https://albertlauncher.github.io/installing/
-2. terminal:   Tilix
-3. shell:   fish
-4. browser:  brave with DuckDuckGo as default search engine
-4. editor:
-4. IDE:
-5. faster loads:   "sudo apt install preload"

-My take on this:  it's never 100% the same, so why bother.
+5. .jar (jar)

 ### Online help vs. Offline help

-The unix *man* and *info* command give a lot of help.
-But if you are offline, this can be a problem.
-A neat tool that solves this is "zeal"
+The unix *man* and *info* command give a lot of help, but if you are offline, it can be a problem finding reminders on your favoite esoteric tools.
+A neat program that solves some of this is **zeal**

       sudo apt install zeal